adihaviv/bertese/README.md

 # BERTese

-This repository contains the code for the models discussed in the paper "[BERTese: Learning to speck to BERT](https://arxiv.org/abs/2103.05327)".
+This repository contains the code for the models discussed in the paper "[BERTese: Learning to speak to BERT](https://arxiv.org/abs/2103.05327)".

 Our code, both pretraining and training, is based on PyTorch (1.4.0) and Transformers (2.5.0).
 Note that all the dependencies and requirement file are provided in